 Amsterdam South is super versatile.
 From a daily market and parks to posh houses and amazing sights to see.
 We’ve scribbled down some of our favorite neighborhoods, parks, photo spots, places to shop and restaurants.
 Check ‘em out!

-A lot of the Amsterdam highlights can be reached by our green Hop On Hop Off boat.
+A lot of the Amsterdam highlights can be discovered by Stromma sightseeing tours.

 You came to Amsterdam do to some sightseeing, right?
 There’s a lot to be seen throughout the southern part of Amsterdam.
 We’ve highlighted a few cultural spots, as well as great photospots.

 Let’s start with an obvious one: Museum Square with al its culture and history.
 At this square you’re able to find the most museums per square meters.
 Check out Rijksmuseum, Van Gogh Museum, Stedelijk Museum or MOCO.
 Or be enchanted by a classical concert at the Royal Concert Hall, for instance.

 The green field between the museums is a perfect hang out spot, by the way.
 Get yourself something to eat and drink in the supermarket underneath the square and start a little picnic between the blossoming trees.

 This part of Amsterdam South is very popular because of the bar and restuarant density.
 There are bars, coffee places, restaurants or tokos everywhere you look, so there’s always something you fancy.
 Check out the cool street art in de Pijp as well!

 There’s also a small but tranquil park in de Pijp, called Sarphatipark.
 Take a walk across the park with all its statues, lakes with ducks and even a small cascade!

 This bench starts to gain more and more popularity.
 And we totally get it.
 It’s the perfect backdrop for a funny picture or a great statement when you’re a social influencer.
 Read more about the popular bench in a previous blogpost of ours.